National Association of Leavitt Families

 We have added many more Leavitt cemeteries and gravestone photos on our pages for New England, and scattered others too.

-You can email Roland Rhoades at LeavittNALFinc@gmail.com
+You can email Roland Rhoades at [email protected]

-Ongoing updates - 2023.
+Ongoing updates - 2024.

-I am currently coordinating the Thomas, Moses, Samuel, Israel, and Josiah lines, along with my own line, and looking for more help.
-Historian Steve Dow is coordinating the Nehemiah branch.
+I am currently coordinating the Thomas, Moses, Samuel, Israel, and Josiah lines, along with my own tree, and looking for more help.
+Historian Steve Dow was coordinating the Nehemiah branch.
 We transcribed the old books into a computer gedcom in Legacy Family Tree, and document from there.
 Former NALF Genealogist Ray Thomas transcribed most of those 18 old volumes into Legacy.
 I finished the Israel, Josiah, and Samuel lines in the past decade.
 We find many errors, but solving those mysteries is very rewarding.
 We are willing to share that opportunity with others.
 Please check with us.

 I have been concentrating on updating, researching, and documenting with new information from vital records, censuses, family submissions, and obituaries.
 It is a never-ending task with the number of individuals in each branch to check to see what is missing (see the status count chart below).
 As I go through all the branches trying to identify obituaries, it requires research expanding back a few generations until I tie in, and then of course I update that branch while I'm at it.
 I have found that I am now able to go back to previous years' obituaries, and identify ones I couldn't before, because of other data updated since then.